iazaran/php-mvc/README.md

 - **R::runScript(...)**
 Run R script (if you have R installed)
 - **HttpClient::cURL(...)**
-Run cURL script to send a request (Not completed yet)
+Run cURL script to send a request

 #### Run Web App:
 - Install docker and docker-compose if needed